Kriz-hub/Holiday-Dialysis/README.md

 * On tablet devices it breaks into a googlemap area with underneath a form and picture with adress on the left and right side.
 It is made possible by using a nested bootstrap Col element.
 * On a mobile device everything appears below each other.

+#### Footer
+On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.
+Facebook and Twitter is enough for this site.
+Hospitals aren't that much into social media.

 #### Shadow, hover and transition effect after hover
 To give this webpage a finishing feel, I have put a shadow effect on the images, carousels and google map.
 Then I added a transition effect after hovering as well, but only for laptop en desktop devices because it appears not really to be that cool for a small device.
 I discovered that the hovering of the fading carousel didn't work.
 The reason must have been it's relative position, because of the title "Holiday Dialysis" absolute position in it.
 I saw it wasn't really necessary for the title's position, so I removed the "relative position line".
 The title kept on the same place because the body itself is also relative, so that change worked succesfully also with a good hovering now.

 All titles have also some hover transition on it.
 For the smaller devices only icons and navigation have a hovering effect.

 To get this project really finished I added shadow hovering.
-I saw an interesting youtube to do it on a way to keep the rendering significant lower which is good for older devices, see Acknowledgements.
+I saw an interesting youtube to do it in a way to keep the rendering significant lower which is good for older devices, see Acknowledgements.
 The trick is to animate opacity instead of animating shadow size.

-#### Footer
-On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.
-Facebook and Twitter is enough for this site.
-Hospitals aren't that much into social media.

 ## Skeleton
-The wireframe was made in Balsamiq.
+The wireframe was made in [Balsamiq]https://balsamiq.com/.
 At first I hadn't an idea how to make a responsive design, my only thoughts in the beginning was to get it right on my lap top.
 Therefore I couldn't make wireframes for tablet or smartphone.
 This were the early wireframes:
 * [Section1: Home](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%201.png)
 * [Section2: About](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%202.png )
 * [Section3: Contact](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%203.png)